casangi/casadocs/docs/tasks/task_flagdata.rst

    Sol3, Sol4.
 Correlation selection is not supported for modes other than 'clip', 'tfcrop', or 'rflag' in cal tables.

-   .. note:: **NOTE**: The operators ABS, ARG, REAL, etc. are written only
+   .. note:: The operators ABS, ARG, REAL, etc. are written only
       once as the first value.
 If more than one correlation is given, the operator will be applied to all of them.
 The expression is used only in modes 'clip', 'tfcrop', and 'rflag'.